 A7.C6.5.6.
 Contract Reconciliation System.
 Contract Reconciliation System (CRS) is much the same as SCRT, with a few significant differences.
 Only DFAS has the ability to input into CRS.
 CRS can be used to directly update MOCAS and unlike SCRT, the limitation on new records does not exist.
 There are defined requirements for CRS adjustments.

 A7.C6.5.7.
 Security Cooperation Information Portal.
-DSCA’s Security Cooperation Information Portal (SCIP) assembles corporate information from FMS legacy systems Centralized Integrated System for International Logistics (CISIL), Security Assistance Management Information System (SAMIS), Case Management Control System (CMCS), Management Information System - International Logistics (MISIL), Defense Security Assistance Management System (DSAMS) and DIFS, and provides that consolidated information to the purchaser and DoD users in a common format.
+DSCA’s Security Cooperation Information Portal (SCIP) assembles corporate information from FMS legacy systems Centralized Integrated System for International Logistics (CISIL), Security Assistance Management Information System (SAMIS), Case Management Control System (CMCS), Management Information System for International Logistics (MISIL), Defense Security Assistance Management System (DSAMS) and DIFS, and provides that consolidated information to the purchaser and DoD users in a common format.
 It provides a secure avenue for information exchange and data assurance.

 A7.C6.5.8.
 Other Internet Links.